jodolrui/glue/README.md

 Note that each part/file is written in normal [Vue 3 Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html) syntax.
 So you don't have to learn anything new to create them.

-Finally, parts of components must to be assembled with function `compose`:
+Finally, parts must to be assembled with function `compose`:

 ```js
 // Foobar.vue